MODLanguage/java-interpreter/README.md

 # Other Interpreters

-We have a version of the interpreter in [Ruby](https://github.com/MODLanguage/ruby-interpreter), and we are planning a JavaScript version.
+We have a version of the interpreter in [Ruby](https://github.com/MODLanguage/ruby-interpreter), and a [JavaScript](https://www.npmjs.com/package/modl-interpreter) version.
 # Contributing

 Bugs and New feature requests should be raised as GitHub issues, and the community is welcome to fork the repository and submit pull requests.